We think this TV show stands out for:

-From the makers of Planet Earth and Life comes another sweeping documentary about nature and its inhabitants.
-Narrated by John Hurt, HUMAN PLANET turns the cameras on Earth’s diverse human population, chronicling mankind’s impressive ability to adapt to any surroundings and to overcome the daunting obstacles of the natural world.
+From the makers of Planet Earth and Life comes another sweeping documentary about nature and its inhabitants: HUMAN PLANET.
+Narrated by John Hurt, this series turns the cameras on Earth’s diverse human population, chronicling mankind’s impressive ability to adapt to any surroundings and to overcome the daunting obstacles of the natural world.
 The show visits some of the most remote locations in the world to witness how the indigenous people use ingenuity and minimal resources to survive harsh elements, deadly native species, and limited options for food.

 Is it any good?

+This series is a fascinating journey that will change the way you look at the world, inspire a new awe for the human spirit, and redefine how you interpret "civilization."
 Human Planet takes viewers around the world in six hours, bypassing the traditional tourism hotspots in favor of remote locales like the Altai Mountains of Mongolia, Inuit territory in Northeast Canada, and West Papua.
-It’s a fascinating journey that will change the way you look at the world, inspire a new awe for the human spirit, and redefine how you interpret "civilization."

 With six hour-long episodes packed with geography and anthropology lessons and plenty of lead-ins to discussions about global warming and conservationism, it’s a sure bet that this series caters to families looking for something worthwhile to tune into.
 But if your kids are sensitive to issues like animal violence, be sure to preview the show before you watch it with them, as many scenes show in graphic detail animals being killed (by predators and by humans) and dismembered.
 The same holds true for viewers’ sensitivity to nudity, since some subjects’ customs mean that at times whole segments center on groups of people who go about their business wearing next to nothing.

 Families can talk about the environment.
-Did watching this show change the way you feel about the environment and conservationism?
+Did watching Human Planet change the way you feel about the environment and conservationism?
 How would deforestation or global warming affect these people differently from you?
 What responsibilities do we have as inhabitants of the planet to protect it?
 How does the media serve as a learning tool?

 Kids: How does this show make you look differently at cultural diversity?
 What challenges do these people face that you’ll never have to?
 What challenges do you have that they know nothing about?
 What common ground might you have?